 The Employee Performance Management System (EPMS) is used to evaluate and guide employee performance and assist in accountability within our Agency.
-The EPMS was revised during fiscal year 2008 to a more streamlined, specific, measurable approach.
-Rating categories were revised to more accurately describe desired performance levels and characteristics.
-The Agency's new mission, vision and values were incorporated into the new EPMS system so that employees would be evaluated on measures that were established as important to the Agency.
-The EPMS will be used to assist our Agency in making data driven decisions and improve our service to our customers.
+Rating categories describe desired performance levels and characteristics.
+The Agency's mission, vision and values are incorporated into the EPMS system so that employees are evaluated on measures that were established as important to the Agency.
+The EPMS is used to assist our Agency in making data driven decisions and improve our service to our customers.
 Employees are encouraged and evaluated on ideas generated.
-We also established an Employee of the Quarter program which rewards selected (high achieving) employees with a \$50 bonus (only one recipient per quarter).
-Both systems were implemented based on industry research and human resource guidelines.
+Fiscal Year 2009 was the first year that we moved to a common review date for all employees.
+We continued our Employee of the Quarter program which rewards selected (high achieving) employees with a \$50 bonus (only one recipient per quarter).